VitorCarreiro/AWS_NAT_IPTABLES_Ubuntu_Redhat/README.md

 systemctl restart iptables
 netfilter-persistent save
 ```
-# For the ubuntu client
+# For the ubuntu client 🔹

-**Go to `nano /etc/netplan/50-cloud-init.yaml`, if you have DNS installed place the nameservers section if you don't have it don't place it**
+**Go to `nano /etc/netplan/50-cloud-init.yaml` and add the gateway of your server, if you have DNS installed place the nameservers section if you don't have it don't place it**
 ```
             dhcp4-overrides:
                 use-routes: false